 Diversification.
 Asset allocation.
 Portfolio optimization.
 Sharpe ratios.
 Modern Portfolio Theory.
-The efficient frontier.
-The Fama-French Three Factor Model.
+The Efficient Frontier.
+The Fama-French Four-Factor Model.

-As I explained in my book The Truth About Money, you should always ask how advisors are compensated.
-Unfortunately, if that's all you ask, you might not be told the whole story.
-That's because there's often a big difference between what they earn and what you pay.
-Therefore, instead of asking, "What is your compensation?" you should ask, "What are the total costs I will incur by working with you?”
+As I explained in my book, The Truth About Money, you should not merely ask an advisor, “What is your compensation?”
+Ask instead, “What are the total costs I will incur by working with you?”

-You see, when your financial advisor provides you with a portfolio of funds, you'll incur not one cost but three.
-So it’s vital that you receive full disclosure — otherwise, you might end up paying far more than you should, and far more than you realize.
+You see, you pay not only for your advisor’s advice but for the investments your advisor recommends.
+So it’s vital that you receive full disclosure.
+Otherwise, you might end up paying far more than you should, and far more than you realize.

 So let’s examine all the costs that might be involved.

 First, of course, is the advisor’s compensation.
 Some advisors earn commissions from the sale of products.
 Commissions vary depending on the product: typically 4%–10% for annuities, up to 8.5% for load mutual funds, 10% for non-traded REITs and as much as 120% for variable universal life insurance policies (VUL).
 Some products pay salespeople a one-time commission, while others continue to pay brokers and agents small annual commissions for as long as you own the product.